ddev/ddev.com/src/content/blog/mariadb-dump-breaking-change.md

 ## Don't forget to help us maintain all this!

-Do you wonder how much effort it took to mitigate all this, or wonder how you could have handled it for your project?
+Do you wonder how much effort it took to mitigate all this, or wonder how you could have handled it for your projects on your own?

 It took a lot.
 Thanks to all of you who participated in the various issues and reviewed the PRs.